 Healthy Eating When the Virus Is Under Control

-- Eat adequate protein.
-People with HIV may have slightly higher protein needs than people without HIV.
-Protein is needed to make, repair and maintain all the cells in your body.
-It also is needed for hormones, enzymes and components of your immune system.
-Good protein sources include lean meats, poultry, fish, low-fat dairy foods, eggs and legumes such as beans and lentils.
+- Add protein to every meal.
+Protein is important because it is needed to make, repair and maintain cells in the body.
+It also plays a role in the immune system.
+Good protein sources include lean meats, poultry, fish, low-fat dairy foods, eggs, beans and lentils.

-- Be vigilant about eating "safe" food.
-Because your immune system is weakened, you are more vulnerable to food poisoning.
-Follow tried and true rules for food safety to decrease your risk of getting sick.
-Avoid eating raw animal products, wash fruits and vegetables and remember to use separate knives and cutting boards for raw meats and produce.
-Don't drink water from lakes or rivers and consider using a water filter at home.
+- Be vigilant about food safety.
+Those with HIV/AIDS are more vulnerable to food poisoning because HIV weakens the immune system.
+Practicing food safety helps decrease your risk of getting sick.
+Avoid eating raw or undercooked meat, fish and eggs; only consume pasteurized milk or cheese; wash fruits and vegetables and remember to use separate knives and cutting boards for raw meats and produce.

 The best therapy for these hurdles is to meet with a registered dietitian nutritionist.
-An RDN is probably already on your health care team; if not, ask your doctor to refer you to an RDN who is familiar with HIV-AIDS.
-If you have trouble eating or keeping weight on, an RDN can give you strategies for packing nutrition into each day.
-The right nutrition plan will help make you stronger and get you through difficult periods.
+An RDN may already be on your health care team but if not, ask your doctor to refer you to one who is familiar with HIV/AIDS.
+An RDN can help you develop the right nutrition plan to get you through difficult periods.